robryan/pm-takehome/README.md

 ## Submission and scoring

 When you’re ready, submit your work to your recruiter by email.
 There are many possible correct answers.
+We :x: don’t penalize you for using AI tools, search engines, or code libraries.
+Don’t commit any crimes, but give us the best submission you can using any tools you can.

 Your answer to Part 1 may be in the form of a brief, slides, a video, a website, or whatever creative format makes sense to you. 📎 **Include a `.zip` file of any code** you wrote to answer Part 1.

 Your answer to Part 2 can be plaintext, markdown, or HTML.
 Imagine the email you're sending to the recruiter is *literally* what OList customers will get, pixel for pixel.

 ### Rubric
-We score your case response from 1-10 on multiple dimensions …
+We score your responses from 1-10 on multiple dimensions …

 #### Values